One Good Thing by Jillee

 Homemade Chicken (Or Veggie) Stock

 Finally, remove the lid and use a large slotted spoon to remove the solids from the stock, or pour the whole mixture through a strainer.
-Season with salt to taste, if desired.
-(Or you could leave the stock unsalted and just add as necessary to your recipes.)
+Season with salt to taste.
+(Or you could leave the stock unsalted and add salt as necessary to your recipes.)

 Homemade Chicken (Or Veggie) Stock